bunkerity/bunkerweb/docs/quickstart-guide.md

     systemctl status bunkerweb
     ```

-    If it's already running we can just reload it :
+    If it's already running we can restart it :
     ```shell
-    systemctl reload bunkerweb
+    systemctl restart bunkerweb
     ```

     Otherwise, we will need to start it :